Oriflame/backstage-plugins/CONTRIBUTING.md

 As the number of plugins included in this repository increases, so does importance of good E2E tests which will make sure everything runs as it is expected.
 In order to contribute to this, very important aspect, of this repository, we urge you to follow guidelines below:

-E2E tests are integrated under `/packages/app/cypress` folder where you will find specific E2E test for every plugin under `/packages/app/cypress/integrations`.
+E2E tests are integrated under `/packages/app/e2e-tests` folder where you will find specific E2E test for every plugin.
 This means you should follow that pattern and add tests in appropriate plugin test files.
-We would also encourage you to add more fixtures under `/packages/app/cypress/fixtures`.
 For testing purposes you can use `test-entity.yaml` file which can be found under `/packages/entities`, which we have created especially for this purpose.

+As an engine for the testing we are using [Playwright](https://playwright.dev/).

+To execute end to end test locally you would need to install [dependencies](https://playwright.dev/docs/browsers#install-system-dependencies).
+TL/DR: run `npx playwright install-deps`.

 ### Add your company to ADOPTERS